 What attracts farmers to Pokkali rice is an associated activity - fishing.
 Generally, rice is grown alternately with fish, in this case prawns.
-However, urbanisation is shrinking land under Pokkali cultivation.
-In 2007, the GI tag was granted to Pokkali rice.
-"Since we were just beginning, it took us a year to study the Pokkali system of cultivation on one side and the procedure of applying for GI on the other," recalls Dr Elsy.
+However, MAPS AND PROCESS urbanisation is shrinking land under Pokkali cultivation.
+In 2007, the GI tag was A certified map showing where the product is grown is another document that has to be submitted.
+In some cases, the District Collector certifies this.
+In other granted to Pokkali rice.
+"Since we were just beginning, it took us a year to study the Pokkali system of cultivation on one side and the procedure of applying for cases, the Principal Agriculture Officer endorses it.
+But differences of opinion creep in, as in the case of the Kuttiattoor mango.
+GI on the other," recalls Dr Elsy.